The Beginning of a new Era

 Hopefully, the condition improves in the coming years as high literacy can only ensure a better economy for the region.

-In the above context, we have talked about the evolution of Indian education system, how Indian education has emerged after independence, and what are the 3 education commissions.
+In the above context, we have talked about the evolution of the Indian education system, how Indian education has emerged after independence, and what are the three education commissions.